shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 });
 ```

-The service can be used isolated and therefore is easy to test.
+A service under test  can be used isolated and therefore is easy to test.

+## Write tests for components

+After setting up your component test you need to write your tests.
+A good way to write them is to test input
+and output.
+The most common tests are:

+- set Vue Props and check if component looks correctly
+- interact with the DOM and check if the desired behaviour is happening

 ## Setup for testing Vue components